Timurid invasions of Georgia: Eighth invasion

 Once the Ottomans were defeated, Timur, back in Erzurum in 1402, decided to punish the king of Georgia for not having come to present his congratulations on his victory.
 George VII's brother, Constantine, who was then on bad terms with his brother, arrived with gifts, as did the king's defiant vassal Iwane Jaqeli, prince of Samtskhe.
 Sheikh Ibrahim I of Shirvan went to estimate the revenues and expenses of Georgia.
 George sent new presents but Timur refused them and summoned George to appear in person.
 In the meantime, he himself laid siege to the previously impregnable fortress of Birtvisi, defended by a tiny Georgian garrison.
 Having captured the fortress in August 1403, Timur sent his army to plunder and clear the frontier regions of Georgia and set out in pursuit of the retreating king George VII as far as Abkhazia.
 Timur's historian reports that 700 towns were destroyed and their inhabitants massacred.

 Timur only stopped his army when the ulema and the mufti decided it was possible to grant the king of Georgia clemency (aman).
 George VII had to pay a huge tribute, including 1,000 tankas of gold struck in the name of Timur, 1,000 horses, and a ruby weighing 18 mithkals, and in exchange Timur would recognize Georgia as a Christian kingdom and the kingdom could retain its independence.
 Timur then passed through Tbilisi, destroying all monasteries and churches on his way, and went to Beylagan early in 1404.
 All the territories from Beylagan to Trebizond were officially given by Timur as an appanage to his grandson Khalil Mirza.
 Timur then finally left the Caucasus and headed for Central Asia, where he died on February 19, 1405, while preparing for a massive invasion of China.

 Aftermath

 Georgia became tributary to the Timurids, Georgia was allowed to retain its independence and remain as a Christian kingdom.

-Allegedly, Timur's forces devastated the country to the point where new words, like abandoned city (ნაქალაქარი) abandoned village (ნასოფლარი) abandoned vineyard (ნავენახარი) and other similar phrases were introduced to the Georgian language.